-Our goal is to see you successfully complete the basic training program.
+Our goal is to see you successfully complete the 911 basic training program.
 The Training Center staff and instructors are dedicated to this endeavor and will make every effort to ensure that you receive any assistance needed to achieve this end.

-The Basic Certification Course is the beginning of your law enforcement training.
+The 911 Basic Certification Course is the beginning of your telecommunicator training.
 You are encouraged to take full advantage of the training opportunities offered while here at the Training Center.
 Our hope is that your stay will be both a productive and meaningful learning experience.
-This course will help prepare you to be the most effective law enforcement officer that you can be.
+This course will help prepare you to be the most effective telecommunicator that you can be.

 You have chosen an honorable profession.
-For all the officers who have gone before you, and for all of those who will follow, strive to be the best law enforcement officer possible.
+For all the telecommunicators who have gone before you, and for all of those who will follow, strive to be the best telecommunicator possible.